 Previous Language Exposure

-Learners who already speak another Romance language—like Spanish, French, or Portuguese—often find Italian easier due to similar vocabulary, grammatical structure, and even shared idioms.
-For monolingual English speakers, the jump is still manageable, but some unfamiliar grammatical concepts may require extra attention.
+Learners who already speak another Romance language—such as Spanish, French, Portuguese, or Romanian—often find Italian more accessible due to shared vocabulary, grammatical patterns, and even idiomatic expressions.
+For monolingual English speakers, the transition requires more effort, as unfamiliar grammatical concepts may need additional attention and practice.

 Motivational and Cultural Context